 As I said, I don’t even want to mention No Majority: Disk Only in the list because a single point of failure (shared disk) does not make sense in a highly available configuration.
 Some organizations consider using Node Majority as their quorum configuration but I would argue that keeping operations and maintenance costs to a minimum is every organizations goal.
 Besides, you will need to patch, maintain, monitor, reboot, document, audit, etc. that extra node when all it does is simply providing an extra vote towards quorum.

 Different Behavior Between Versions of Windows Server

-How your SQL Server AG remains online when a voting member becomes unavailable will depend on the version of Windows Server operating system the it is running on top of.
-It’s one of the reasons why, even if I don’t get commissions for selling Microsoft licenses to my customers, I strongly recommend being on at least Windows Server 2012 R2.
+How your SQL Server AG remains online when a voting member becomes unavailable will depend on the version of Windows Server operating system it is running on top of.
+It’s one of the reasons why, even if I don’t get commissions for selling Microsoft licenses to my customers, I strongly recommend being on the latest version of the Windows Server operating system.

 Quorum Configuration for Stretched Clusters

 Raise Your Hand If You Are In Favor Of A Disk Witness?